 Website, Support, and Initial Impressions

-The landing page for DxO Pure Raw offers easy access to dozens of tutorials and reliable customer support.
-This means you are able to use their software with ease, having tutorials and technicians on hand to guide you when needed.
+The landing page for DxO PureRAW offers easy access to dozens of tutorials and reliable customer support.
+This means you’re able to use the software with ease and you can rely on tutorials and on-hand technicians to guide you as needed.

 Ease of Use

-DxO PureRAW asked me if I wanted to download the optic modules for my two lenses, I confirmed and the modules downloaded very quickly.
+DxO PureRAW asked me if I wanted to download the optic modules for my two lenses, I agreed, and the modules downloaded very quickly.
 Once the modules were installed, all I had to do was select my two images and hit Process.

 Is There a Difference?

-The quick answer is yes, it does.
+The quick answer is, “Yes, it does.”

 The First Test Image

-For the ultimate test, I loaded up both the DxO PureRAW optimized file into my Lightroom and the original RAW file simultaneously.
-I did some very rushed edits on the PureRAW version of the file and then copied the exact settings and pasted them on the original RAW file.
-The difference is very subtle, I’m not sure that the layman person would notice anything different between the two.
-If you zoom in significantly, you can see a smoother color rendition in the PureRAW version thanks to its noise processing on the original file.
+For the ultimate test, I loaded up both the PureRAW-optimized file and the original RAW file into Lightroom.
+I applied some edits to the PureRAW version of the file, and then I copied the exact settings and pasted them on the original RAW file.
+The difference is very subtle, and I’m not sure that the average viewer would even notice.
+If you zoom in significantly, you can see a smoother rendition of colors in the PureRAW version thanks to its noise processing.

 The Second Test Image

-It is worth noting, though, that what DxO PureRAW achieves through AI, you can probably do on your own in your editing software, it’ll just take longer since you have to think about and manually fine-tune everything!
+It is worth noting, though, that you can probably get the same results on your own – it’ll just take longer since you have to spend time making manual adjustments.

 System Capabilities and Workflow Integration

-The primary review of DxO PureRAW was tested on my workhorse desktop computer – featuring 64 GB of installed RAM, 1 TB SSD, a tremendously powerful new NVIDIA graphics card, and an Intel Core i7-8700k CPU @ 3.70GHz.
-Needless to say, a very powerful system built heavily for running editing programs.
+I tested DxO PureRAW on my workhorse desktop computer, which packs 64 GB of RAM, a 1 TB SSD, a tremendously powerful new NVIDIA graphics card, and an Intel Core i7-8700k CPU @ 3.70 GHz.
+It’s a very powerful system built for running editing programs.

-This is where things get dicey in the time department… if each image takes approximately six minutes to render, 20 images easily adds up to 120 minutes.
-Yikes.
-Now, if you are using a camera that produces smaller RAW files, you may not have this issue.
-I looked through comparable user experiences with RAW files that were 20 MB.
-These files were processed by DxO PureRAW wicked fast.
-If my files were processed in seconds, I’d have a very different outlook on this.
+If each image takes approximately 6 minutes to render, 20 images easily add up to 120 minutes.
+Yikes!
+Now, if you’re using a camera that produces smaller RAW files, you may not have this issue.
+I examined user reviews that discussed PureRAW editing with RAW files that were 20 MB.
+These files were processed by DxO PureRAW very quickly, and if my files had been processed in seconds, I’d see this very differently!

 A Test on Your Everyday Laptop

 Testing the system out on my laptop was a different story!
-My laptop has, what I would consider to be, more consumer or prosumer specs.
-It has16 GB RAM, a lesser NVIDIA graphics card, 513 GB SSD, and an Intel Core i7-7660U CPU @ 2.50GHz.
+My laptop has more consumer or prosumer specs: 16 GB RAM, a lower-grade NVIDIA graphics card, a 513 GB SSD, and an Intel Core i7-7660U CPU @ 2.50 GHz.
 My laptop runs Photoshop CC, Lightroom CC, and Lightroom Classic just fine.
-Not as fast as my desktop, of course, but more than decent.

-The rendering of the RAW files through DxO PureRAW on my laptop was terribly long.
-I gave up waiting beyond the six-minute mark and went to get myself a coffee.
-At some point in the morning, it finally completed its thought process.
+The rendering of the RAW files through DxO PureRAW on my laptop took a terribly long time.
+I gave up waiting around the six-minute mark and went to get a coffee.
+After a while, PureRAW finally completed its processing.

-Overall Thoughts About Software Performance
+Overall Thoughts about the Performance

-DxO PureRAW Review
+DxO PureRAW 2 Review